 Houlton School is a ‘Free School’, which means that we are an independent academy, not controlled by the Local Authority.
 We belong to the Transforming Lives Educational Trust (TLET) and our funding comes directly from central government.
 Therefore, whilst our pupils enjoy enhanced, state-of-the-art facilities, there are no fees to pay for parents/carers to access our provision.
 Our admissions criteria, including what happens when we are oversubscribed, are contained within our Admissions Policy for the relevant year of entry.

 You should apply for your school place through the local authority portal if you live in Warwickshire.

 The national deadline for applications for 2022-23 entry is 31 October 2021.
 Applications are considered according to each school’s admissions criteria and not the order received, provided your application is on time.
 For information about late applications received after the national deadline, please see your local authority’s website.

-Houlton School will coordinate with the Local Authority (LA) to process school offers.
+Houlton School coordinates with Warwickshire Local Authority (LA) to process school offers.
 This means you will need to complete your home LA common application form (CAF):

 If you live in Northamptonshire:

 Northamptonshire are not able to process your application via their portal.
 To apply to Houlton through them, please email Emma Tipler, who will support you with your application.

 If you live in Leicestershire: